Do Your Numbers Count? New Guidelines for Cholesterol Meds

 The new guidelines give doctors a risk calculator that looks at:

-Your doctor will combine that information with your age, gender, and history of smoking to decide if statins are right for you.
-(Click here
+Your doctor will combine that information with your age, gender, and history of smoking to decide if statins are right for you (try the calculator yourself

 Using this new model, doctors expect to see an increase in the number of people taking statins, which studies show are highly effective and can save lives.
 And that’s what it’s really all about.